Investor Information

 NMFA funds two types of reserves from flow-through revenues:

-The Common Debt Service Reserve Fund is established in the senior lien indentures governing the PPRF funds.
-The required CDSR funding level is based on senior lien loan revenues with pledged revenues categorized into three risk groups for calculation purposes.
+The Common Debt Service Reserve Fund, currently amounting to approximately $40 million, is established in the senior lien indentures governing the PPRF funds.
 CDSR funds are available to make senior lien bond debt service payments should loan revenues and GGRT not be sufficient to do so.
 The CDSR’s funding level is approximately 25% of PPRF senior lien bond debt service in the maximum debt service year.

 The Supplemental Credit Reserve Fund is established in the subordinate lien indentures governing the PPRF funds.
-The required SCRF funding level is set at an amount equal to the Common Debt Service Reserve Fund, which is calculated as of July each year.
+The required SCRF funding level is set at an amount equal to the Common Debt Service Reserve Fund.
 SCRF funds are available to make subordinate lien bond debt service payments should subordinate lien loan revenues, excess senior lien loan revenues and GGRT not be sufficient to do so.
-The SCRF’s funding level is approximately 50% of PPRF subordinate lien bond debt service in the maximum debt service year.
+The SCRF’s funding level is approximately 67% of PPRF subordinate lien bond debt service in the maximum debt service year.

 NMFA takes a number of structuring steps to ensure the credit quality of the underlying PPRF loan portfolio.
 These steps include: